Michigan Attorney General

 The attorney general of the State of Michigan is the fourth-ranking official in the U.S. state of Michigan.
-The officeholder is elected statewide in the November general election alongside the governor, lieutenant governor, secretary of state, members of the Senate and members of the House of Representatives.
+The officeholder is elected statewide in the November general election alongside the governor, lieutenant governor, and secretary of state.

 Since the Michigan Constitution of 1963 was adopted, the attorney general has served a term of four years.
 The officeholder is also limited to two terms, for a total of eight possible years of service; ten possible years of service if the officeholder serves two full terms and less than half of one term as a replacement.

 “Inasmuch as the office of Attorney General has common law powers as the chief law enforcement officer of the State, [they] may exercise the powers of a peace officer and may appoint special agents having this status to assist [them] in enforcing [their] powers and carrying out [their] functions” (AG Opinion No. 5236,10/20/1977).